agrc/gis.utah.gov/about/policy/sgid/index.md

 - Datasets must be **publicly available** without an ArcGIS login.
 - Datasets should have a **stable schema**.
 Clients might be using the services directly, and deleting or renaming fields can break pop-ups, definition queries, and other schema-dependent actions.
   - Adding new fields is generally ok.
-- All datasets from a single entity must be shared from the same **ArcGIS Online user** OR have a custom and consistent organization name specified in the ArcGIS Online item metadata as described in the "Source" note in the [Open Data sharing process]({% link sharing/process/index.md %}#open-data.
+- All datasets from a single entity must be shared from the same **ArcGIS Online user** OR have a custom and consistent organization name specified in the ArcGIS Online item metadata as described in the "Source" note in the [Open Data sharing process]({% link sharing/process/index.md %}#open-data).
 - Datasets must define the following metadata items in the ArcGIS Online item:
   - The **title** should include "Utah" if the rest of the title is not immediately and uniquely identifiable as a Utah dataset.
   - The **description** must include a summary of the dataset.
 The first line should include the date the dataset was last updated.
   - The **tags** should include the source entity's name and any other relevant words not found in the title (please refer to Esri's [post about using tags effectively](https://www.esri.com/arcgis-blog/products/arcgis-online/data-management/using-tags-effectively/) for more information).
 - Datasets should enable the "Allow others to export data to different formats" option in their ArcGIS Online settings to enable end users to **download** the dataset as a file geodatabase.

-We strongly encourage dataset owners to follow these ArcGIS Online-specific guidelines, even though they Open Date does not use them directly:
+We strongly encourage dataset owners to follow these ArcGIS Online-specific guidelines, even though Open Data does not use them directly:

 - The items' **thumbnails** appear when a user searches for the dataset on ArcGIS Online or in ArcGIS Pro.
 A [branded thumbnail](https://www.esri.com/arcgis-blog/products/arcgis-online/data-management/put-your-best-thumbnail-forward/) tells users that this is an authoritative dataset.
 For example, we use thumbnails that include the category logo for all the SGID data we share in ArcGIS Online.
 - Mark the item as **authoritative** in ArcGIS Online.
 This helps users decide which dataset to use when their search in ArcGIS Online returns several similar results.